GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example/README.md

 ### Create Your Tool on GHub:

-#### Host GIT repository on Github, Gitlab
+#### Host GIT repository on HUB

 Follow the instructions on the https://theghub.org/tools/create web page.
-Enter the alias name of your tool, for this template, ghubex3 was entered.
-Select the Repository Host, Host GIT repository on Github, Gitlab.
-Enter the Git Repository URL, for this tool, https://github.com/GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example was entered.
+Enter a name for your tool, for this template, ghubex3 was entered.
+Select the Repository Host, Host GIT repository on HUB.
 Select the Publishing Option, Jupyter Notebook.

 Note: when a new tool is created you will receive an email with a link to the tool's status page.
 The tool's status page will allow you to let the GHub administrators know when you are ready to update, install, approve or publish your tool.